-Begin by launching the BlueJ application (just click on the icon in the dock that looks like a bird).
+Begin by launching the BlueJ application (just click on its icon in the dock - it's the one with the Blue Jay on it).
 Once BlueJ is running:

 - 1. Select "New Project" from the BlueJ Project menu and use the dialog box that appears to navigate to the "Documents" folder in your account directory. - 2.
 Name your project.
 If your name happens to be Sally Floyd, then FloydLab1 would be a great project name.
 Make sure that your project folder name ALWAYS includes your name and NEVER contains blanks or special characters.
 Enter this name in the field labeled "File:" at the top of the dialog box. - 3.
 BlueJ should now display a project window with your project name in its title bar.
 Click the "New Class..." button in this window. - 4.
 BlueJ will display another dialog box asking you to name your class and to tell it what kind of class it is.
 Select "GUIManager" for the type of the class.
-Name your class "LoginWindow". - 5.
+Name your class "TouchyWindow". - 5.
 At this point, an icon with the name you picked for your class will appear in the project window.
 Double-click on this icon to display a window displaying the text of your class. - 6.
-Use the mouse to select all of the text displayed in your program window and then press the "Cut" button (or select "Cut" the Edit menu) to clear the window.
+Use the mouse and keyboard in the usual ways to place the text of the TouchyWindow program into this window.